Spiritual protection for ghost hunters is an important topic. Several people have written useful books about it.

 One of the things I learned from the late Father Andrew Calder is: If you’re actually dealing with something dark and demonic, Holy Water can make things far worse… quickly.
 Andy had more experience with demonology and exorcisms than most people, and I trust his advice.
 I wish I’d learned more from him while he was here, but that warning has stayed with me.

-I used to routinely carry Holy Water with me and — at the main article related to this — you can learn to make Holy Water at home, or even on-the-spot at a clients’ home.
-(The actual Holy Water you’ll decant at almost any Catholic church is a little different, and more powerful.)
+I used to routinely carry Holy Water with me.
+Also, at sites such as Traditional Catholic Priest, you can learn to make Holy Water at home, or even on-the-spot at a clients’ home.
+(The actual Holy Water you’ll decant at almost any Catholic church is a little different, and — in my opinion — more powerful.)

 SPIRITUAL SYMBOLS, SCRIPTURES, CHARMS, AMULETS, and TOKENS